stuartpb/chatroom-of-requirement/README.md

 ```
 $ npm init
-$ npm install --save engine.io primus rethinkdb endex express jade
+$ npm install --save engine.io primus rethinkdb endex express jade bluebird
 ```

 I described `rethinkdb`, `engine.io`, and `primus` above.
-Of the other three, `express` is used to simplify writing the plain HTTP routes of our app, `jade` is used for simplifying our HTML syntax, and `endex` is used for simplifying our database initialization.
+Of the other four, `express` is used to simplify writing the plain HTTP routes of our app, `jade` is used for simplifying our HTML syntax, `endex` is used for simplifying our database initialization, and `bluebird` is used for constructing our own async promises.

 We will create seven files: